-Our Guidance Officers, Ms Chloe Tarr and Ms Karen Baker, are fully qualified teachers with post-graduate degrees in education and counselling.
+Our Guidance Officers, Chloe Tarr and Lindsay Bartlett, are fully qualified teachers with post-graduate degrees in education and counselling.
 Guidance officers work with teachers, parents and community members, external agencies and other stakeholders to support the mental, social and emotional health of students and maximise educational outcomes.
 This occurs through the use of evidence-based practices in case management, as well as, educational, vocational and personal counselling.

 Guidance officers provide confidential services, in accordance with education policy and legislative requirements, supportive counselling and referrals to external services as appropriate.
 Psychoeducational assessments and career development also form an important part of the work guidance officers undertake to enhance positive educational outcomes and career pathways for all students.
 They provide leadership in responding to some of the most complex and challenging of circumstances including student protection matters, critical incidents, mental health issues, and suicide prevention and postvention support.